Bogatejc/wier23/pa3/README.md

 nltk.download('punkt')
 ```

 You also need to have SQLite driver and dependencies listed in `requirements.txt` installed.
-You can install them using pip:
+You can install the dependencies using pip:
 ```bash
 pip install -r ./implementation-indexing/requirements.txt
 ```